netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 will be disabled if Cash On Delivery is not available for the selected delivery address.

-The customer can click on the link "Or as an alternative choose a shipment to a Parcelstation or a Post Office".
+The customer can click on the link "*Or as an alternative choose a shipment to a Parcelstation or a Post Office*".
 This will lead the customer back to the checkout step *Shipping address* to select a DHL location.

-If the module "DHL Locationfinder" is installed, the checkbox for using the Location Finder will be activated by default.
+If the module `DHL Locationfinder <http://dhl.support.netresearch.de/support/solutions/articles/12000023182>`_ is installed, the customer can use it to easily find nearby DHL pickup locations.

 .. raw:: pdf